gem-pasteur/macsyfinder/doc/implementation.rst

 TXSScan implementation overview
 ===============================

 TXSScan is implemented with an object-oriented architecture.
 The objects are described in the current API documentation.
-An overview of main classes to model the systems to detect is provided below.
+An overview of the main classes used to model the systems to be detected is provided below.

 .. digraph:: system_overview